 Terms and Expectations:

-• Within four weeks of fellowship end, fellows submit a 1–2-page letter describing how the project benefitted from program participation.
+- Within four weeks of fellowship end, submit a reflection letter (1–2 pages) on how your teaching benefitted from this program.

 Fellowship Offerings: